danbev/learning-ai/notes/ggml-ssm-scan.md

                   float * y  = (      float *) ((      char *)
                       dst->data;
 ````
-So this is currently just a pointer ot the dst tensor data which is our `result tensor`:
+So this is currently just a pointer to the dst tensor data which is our
+`result tensor` in the example code:
 ```console
 (lldb) p dst
 (ggml_tensor *) 0x000000013e000fc0